 before you have submitted a Transaction or otherwise made a money transfer with us, this Agreement will terminate without any charge or cancellation fee and you will not be able to use our Services; or

 after you have submitted a Transaction or otherwise made a money transfer with us, we will re-imburse you the Transaction Amount (and our fees) at any time prior to its completion.
-Completion means that your Recipient claimed the money you sent either through cash pick-up or bank account deposit credit.
+Completion means that your Recipient claimed the money you sent either through cash pick-up or home delivery or bank account or mobile wallet deposit credit.
 However, please note that the Transaction Amount, will not be refunded after completion.
 Please also note that there is no general cooling off period available for services related to foreign exchange.
 If, however, you are not satisfied with our service for any reason we will refund our service fee amount subject to the terms in section 9.3 (Our Goodwill Guarantee).

 10.6 When we may end this Agreement without any reason.
 We may, without liability to you, terminate this Agreement at our convenience and without liability by giving you at least two (2) month’s prior written notice.
 This right is in addition to the other rights we may have to suspend or terminate your use of our Services which may happen immediately or in less than two (2) month’s prior written notice – see for example section 7 (Important Service Restrictions).